lonebots/robot-operating-system-notes/resources/Readme.md

 ## RESOURCES

-This part contains the basic resources for beginers to learn ROS.
+This part contains the basic resources for beginers to learn